galaxine/etch-a-sketch/README.md

 # etch-a-sketch

-etch-a-sketch is going to be my way of trying to be
+## What is this?
+Another project where I am attempting to apply what I learned into a project for my portfolio.
+The underlying theme here is DOM-Manipulation